jvonk/pact/ESP32_PACT/README.md

 ### Configure

-1. Copy `main/Kconfig-example.projbuild` to `main/Kconfig.projbuild`.
-2. Either update the defaults in the `Kconfig.projbuild` file directly, or use the "ESP-IDF: launch gui configuration tool".
+1. Either update the defaults in the `Kconfig*` files directly, or use the "ESP-IDF: launch gui configuration tool".
-3. Delete `sdkconfig` so the build system will recreate it.
+2. Delete `sdkconfig` so the build system will recreate it.

 ### Build